EXCLUSIVE-Trump administration to soon end audit deal underpinning Chinese listings in U.S. -official

 "The MOU represents a gaping hole in U.S. investor protections, while providing the framework for systemic Chinese fraud," said Kyle Bass, a hedge fund manager and vocal critic of China.
 "It's unconscionable that the United States continues to allow Chinese companies raising trillions of dollars from U.S. investors to avoid complying with basic U.S. securities and audit standards.”

-(Reporting by Humeyra Pamuk and Alexandra Alper; Writing by Alexandra Alper; Editing by Chris Sanders and Peter Cooney)
+(Reporting by Humeyra Pamuk and Alexandra Alper; Additional reporting by Meg Shen in Hong Kong; Writing by Alexandra Alper; Editing by Chris Sanders and Peter Cooney)

 ((Alexandra.Alper@thomsonreuters.com; +1(202)354-5865; Reuters Messaging: alexandra.alper.thomsonreuters.com@reuters.net - https://twitter.com/alexalper?lang=en))